Students and Faculty Earn Scholarships to Oxford

 Made possible by the Green family, founders of national arts and crafts retailer Hobby Lobby, this unique opportunity allowed Skyler Russell ’13 and Daniel Holt ’14 to travel with Robert Duke, Ph.D., associate professor in the Department of Biblical Studies, to the University of Oxford, where they studied with academic experts in the fields of history and textual studies.
 Both established and fledgling scholars gathered at Wycliff Hall to pioneer groundbreaking research on items in the Green Collection, the world’s largest private collection of rare biblical texts and artifacts.

-“The LOGOS workshop primarily focuses on collaboration,” said Duke, who has conducted two GSI projects at Azusa Pacific University, including work with the Dead Sea Scrolls and a silver amulet from the third or fourth century AD.
+“The LOGOS workshop primarily focuses on collaboration,” said Duke, who has conducted two GSI projects at Azusa Pacific University, including work with a silver amulet from the third or fourth century AD.
 “Traditionally, humanities scholarship has been about the sage on the stage, the professor teaching and the student absorbing.
 The Green Scholar Initiative places student and professor side by side.
 This approach fosters high-level scholarship in community.”

 To qualify, students demonstrated their competence in ancient languages as well as a passion for investigating a Christian vocation in an academic setting.
 APU’s 2 joined 40 other students and 30 faculty in round-table discussions and hands-on projects.

 “We engaged in an amazing dialogue about the problem of evil in the Old Testament,” said Holt.
 “I learned that it is okay to ask tough questions when your faith is strongly founded.”